-Some Background In contrast to DRBD, split brain situations are handled differently by MARS Light.
-When two primaries are accidentally active at the same time, each of them writes into different logfiles /mars/resource-mydata/log-000000001-A and /mars/resource-mydata/log-000000001-B where the origin host is always recorded in the filename.
+Caveats In contrast to DRBD, split brain situations are handled differently by MARS Light.
+When two primaries are accidentally active at the same time, each of them writes into different logfiles /mars/resource-mydata/log-00000001-A and /mars/resource-mydata/log-00000001-B where the origin host is always recorded in the filename.
 Therefore, both nodes can theoretically run in primary mode independently from each other, at least for some time.
 They might even log-rotate independently from each other.
 However, this is really no good idea.
 The replication to third nodes will likely get stuck, and your /mars/ filesystem(s) will eventually run out of space.
 Any further secondary node (when having k > 2 replicas) will certainly get into serious problems: it simply does not know which split-brain version it should follow.
 Therefore, you will certainly loose the actuality of your redundancy.

-marsadm secondary is strongly discouraged.
+When one of your multiple split brain nodes has left its actual primary role, e.g. after umounting its local /dev/mars/mydata device, and when the network is up (again), we cannot guarantee14 that it is always possible to re-enter primary mode again, even when primary --force is given.
+Therefore, use marsadm secondary is strongly discouraged.
 It tells the whole cluster that nobody is designated as primary any more.
 All nodes should go into secondary mode, globally.
-In the current version of MARS Light, the secondaries will no long fetch any logfiles, since they don't know which version is the "right" one.
-Syncing is also not possible.
-When the device /dev/mars/mydata is in use somewhere, it will remain in actual primary mode during that time.
+However, when the device /dev/mars/mydata is in use somewhere, it will remain in actual primary mode during that time, even if another host is now the designated primary, or if (none) is designated as primary as will result from a secondary command.
 As soon as the local /dev/mars/mydata is released, the node will actually go into secondary mode if it is no longer designated as primary.
+Thus, marsadm secondary can lead to a situation where noone is actually in primary role, and noone is able to re-enter it due to split brain.
+Such a situation can be resolved by split-brain resolution.
 You should avoid it in advance by always directly switching over from one primary to another one, without intermediate secondary command.
 This is different from DRBD.